Disclaimer – the opinions expressed on this page and my site are those of my own and not that of my employer, current or former.

 Why do i think a good relationship with Iran is paramount to long-term Middle East peace?

 This thinking is wrong.
 Firstly, the mere fact that sanctions are in place gives the regime legitimacy to exist.
 They spin it as “See, these western powers are trying to oppress us, we are the only ones sticking up for you!
 The Ayatolla’s are the only ones looking out for the Iranian people”.
 Not everyone believes this, but the inner circle certainly does.
 75% of the male population in Iran is under the age of 35.
 They have no interest in conflict or war.
 They simply want respectable jobs and a decent life.
 That’s really all there is to it.
 So if the American government instead starts dialog with the regime, along with using social media to reach out directly to the Iranian people, this two pronged approach will be FAR MORE effective to creating change.
-Now i know this won’t happen in Trump’s administration.
+There is no panacea to this problem and i know this won’t happen in Trump’s administration.
 To him and his supporters, a muslim is a muslim is a muslim and they are all bad.
-So lets skip over Trump and give advice to the next administration.
+So lets skip over Trump and give advice to future administrations…

 Do not put Iran and Saudi Arabia in the same bucket.
 Huge mistake.
 Yes, they both follow Islam, but it pretty much ends there.